University Handbook, Section D:

 Faculty and Unclassified Professionals Liability

 D20 Generally speaking, the courts will hold a faculty member or unclassified professional liable only if he/she personally, or someone acting under his/her control, intentionally or negligently causes the injury; otherwise he/she will not be liable to either students or non-students.
-Faculty and unclassified professionals sued for acts within the scope of their employment, such as recommendations on tenure or supervision of field trips, will ordinarily be defended at state expense, usually by the university general counsel; and if the faculty or unclassified professional member has to pay a judgment, he/she will be reimbursed by the state.
+Faculty and unclassified professionals sued for acts within the scope of their employment, such as recommendations on tenure or supervision of field trips, will ordinarily be defended at state expense, usually by the university general counsel; and if the faculty or unclassified professional has to pay a judgment, he/she will be reimbursed by the state.
 The state may refuse to provide defense if the act was malicious or fraudulent; and the state will not reimburse for punitive damages.
 The university itself can be sued and held liable for damages which are the fault of its employees acting within the scope of their employment, subject to certain exceptions and limitations.
 (See Kansas Tort Claims Act, KSA 75-6101 to 75-6116.)
 Further information is available from the university general counsel.

 Privileges, Constraints, and Responsibilities